egoist/japanese-kana/README.md

 ## Usage

-Currently it only support gojūon, it's nice if you can help with adding dakuon and yōon support.
+Currently it only supports gojūon, it's nice if you can help with adding dakuon and yōon support.

 ```js
 const kana = require('japanese-kana')